ok-nick/ubs/README.md

 ## FAQ

 ### How does it work?
-Network requests are called directly and were reverse-engineered from [here](https://www.pub.hub.buffalo.edu/).
-This means there is no use of browser emulation, making it super fast and low footprint.
-The result of the requests is parsed in two stages, XML and HTML.
-The XML is first to be parsed, followed by HTML, which is then cached and stored.
-As operations are performed on the `Class`-like structs, the HTML is lazily-parsed.
+It works by first creating network requests that are directly called to UB servers from [this link](https://www.pub.hub.buffalo.edu/).
+The backend API was reversed-engineered, meaning there was no use of browser emulation, making it super fast and low footprint.
+The result of the requests are parsed in a series of two stages, XML and HTML.
+The XML is first parsed for its inner HTML, which is then parsed, cached and stored.
+As the class-like structs are being called, the parsed HTML is searched lazily.

 ### Could I use this library from other languages?
 No, not yet at least.
 If you desire to use `ubs` from other languages, please leave an issue so I can see the demand.
 In the case that it's decided to be cross-language, a C API will be made so that languages with FFI support would be available.